-- Taxpayers whose debt is so “seriously delinquent” ($50,000 or more) the IRS has instructed the State Department to deny, revoke or confiscate their passports.
+- Your debt is “seriously delinquent” ($52,000 or more) and the IRS has instructed the State Department to deny, revoke or confiscate your passport.

 Done right, a tax settlement company will:

-- Learn why the customer has fallen behind or failed to file
+- Takes time to learn why you fell behind or failed to file

-- Provide a realistic assessment of what the company can do
+- Provides a realistic assessment of what you’ll have to pay

 IRS Relief Options

 If your federal taxes are overdue, or if you can’t pay an upcoming bill, the IRS offers a handful of options.
 Each solution is outlined in detail at IRS.Gov, but here’s an overview of what’s available:

 Installment agreements with the IRS are similar to loans: You pay a set amount of money each month for a period of time (up to six years) until your tax bill, including interest and penalties, is paid off.